 The 3 Most Common Green Screen Questions Beginners Ask So the usual marketing guff about green screen is that because your video editing software is capable of carrying out the technical actions your success is guaranteed!
 That is so far from the truth it is not funny.
 The reality is that badly shot green screen footage dumped into any software that can do green screen will … [Read more...] about The Friday Roundup – Green Screen, Pro Interview Setups and more!

-This is where you will find my weekly roundup of all the latest news, tips, tutorials and releases in the world of shooting, editing and producing video.
+This is where you will find my weekly roundup (Get it?
+A cowboy on a horse?
+Roundup?) covering all the latest news, tips, tutorials and releases in the world of shooting, editing and producing video.

 How to Make a YouTube Intro Fast and Easy One important part of building a YouTube Channel or any social media presence for that matter is the concept of branding.
 A lot of people tend to kind of switch off when that subject is mentioned because they have the idea that branding only applies to the big names or big companies.
 Nothing could be further from the truth.
 It doesn't … [Read more...] about The Friday Roundup – YouTube Branding, Motion Tracking and Tripods

 4 Color Grading Ideas For Summer Vibes This one is demonstrated in DaVinci Resolve and is a simple coverage of taking footage and getting it to look like summer or more like summer.
 The techniques are pretty simple and most video editing software will provide at least some kind of access to tools to create the same effects.5 Cinematography Tricks for better Visual … [Read more...] about The Friday Roundup – Summer Color Grades and Finding Inspiration